jon-brock/p8105_final_project/p8105_group_project_proposal.md

 #### \[Tentative\] Project Title

-**INSERT INFO HERE**
+“The effects of gentrification on community conflict and housing conditions”

 -----

 #### Motivation for the Project

-We want to assess whether or not there is evidence to support the hypothesis that as the population gets more white, do housing conditions end up improving?
-During times where one population is rising and another is decreasing, is there a difference in 311 complaints?
+Gentrification is a growing problem across NYC and the US, leading to rent increases, the displacement of communities, and community conflict.
+We want to assess how changes in the proportion of different racial and ethnic populations relates to changes in housing conditions.
+We also want to investigate community conflicts by looking at the rate and type of 311 complaints as the population in an area is changing.
+We hypothesize that a shift towards white/european populations will result in improved housing conditions, and that changes in population proportions will lead to a increase in 311 complaints.

 -----

 #### Intended Final Products

 1. Describe the distribution of 311 complaints with respect to differences in housing and sub-populations.
+2. Time series analysis of living conditions (lead, plumbing, water, elevator, infestations, etc.) as it relates to underlying populations across NYC.
-2. Time-series analysis of 311 complaints.
+3. Time-series analysis of 311 complaints with respect to changing population proportions.

 -----